-Figure 18 shows the interface between the ADF4360 family and the ADuC812 MicroConverter $^{\circ}$ .
-Since the ADuC812 is based on an 8051 core, this interface can be used with any 8051 based microcontroller.
+Figure 19 shows the interface between the ADF4360 family and the ADuC812 MicroConverter®.
+Because the ADuC812 is based on an 8051 core, this interface can be used with any 8051 based microcontroller.
 The MicroConverter is set up for SPI master mode with CPHA = 0.
 To initiate the operation, the I/O port driving LE is brought low.
 Each latch of the ADF4360 family needs a 24-bit word, which is accomplished by writing three 8-bit bytes from the MicroConverter to the device.
-When the third byte has been written, the LE input should be brought high to complete the transfer.
+When the third byte is written, the LE input should be brought high to complete the transfer.

-Figure 18.
+Figure 19.
 ADuC812 to ADF4360-x Interface